Back to top

 How to apply for dementia care

-If your loved one can no longer live at home and needs dementia care (and residential aged care), the first step is to register with My Aged Care and get an ACAT assessment.
+If your family member or loved one can no longer live at home and needs a care home for dementia where they can receive dementia care (and residential aged care), the first step is to register with My Aged Care and get an ACAT assessment.
 This is the Australian Government’s aged care services portal where you can access information and apply for funding.

 At IRT, we want to make the process as smooth as possible so we’ve put together a handy step-by-step guide to help you on your aged care journey.